International Baccalaureates | IB requirements for universitiesby Caroline Hardaker

 Can I get into a UK university with an IB?

-To get into university with an IB, you will need to go through UCAS.
+To get into university with an IB, you will need to apply through the Universities and Colleges Admissions Service (UCAS).

-To fill in a UCAS application, you will need to fill out one form, upload a personal statement and include one reference who can write about why you're such a great candidate.
+You will need to complete an online form, upload a personal statement and include one reference who can write about why you're such a great candidate.

 Your school will submit your IB predicted grades.
 You can then pick up to five courses that you would like to apply for (four courses if you're doing a clinical programme like dentistry or medicine).
 The five courses can be at five different universities, or you can apply to two or more courses at the same university.